aramis-lab/clinica/docs/Converters/NIFD2BIDS.md

 To download the imaging data:

-1. Press `Download` and select `Image collections` in the menubar below.
+1. Press `Download` and select `Image collections` in the menu.

-2. Select the `Advanced Search` tab and configure the appropriate search criteria for your collection.
-Please, ensure only `NIFD` is selected under the `PROJECT/PHASE` section of the form. `MRI` should be selected in the `Modality` section by default.
+2. In the `Advanced Search`, configure the appropriate search criteria for your collection.
+Please, ensure **only** `NIFD` is selected under the `PROJECT/PHASE` section.
+In `Modality`, `MRI` should be selected by default.
    Select `PET` and leave the selector to `OR` to download PET imaging data in addition to MRI.

-3. Once all search criteria have been selected, press `SEARCH` at the bottom of the form.
-Your search results should be presented in a new tab named `Advanced Search Results`.
+3. Press `SEARCH` at the bottom right of the form to show your search results in a new tab named `Advanced Search Results`.

-4. Select the desired subjects and scans using the tick boxes displayed in the form or press `Select All` in the top right corner.
+4. Select the desired subjects and scans using the tick boxes or press `Select All` in the top right corner.
 Press `Add To Collection` to create a new collection from your selection and give it a name.
 This name will be used as a stem for future downloads.

 5. Select the `Data Collections` tab and find your collection within the `My Collections` tree on the left-hand side.

-6. Click the `CSV` button to download the collection metadata in tabular form.
+6. {==Download==} the collection metadata in tabular form by clicking on the `CSV`.

-7. Select the whole collection by ticking `All` and press `Advanced Download`.
+7. {==Download==} the collection images by ticking `All` and press `Advanced Download`.
 A download summary should be displayed with the name of the collection, the number of items selected and a dropdown menu to select different groups of file.
    Depending on the size of the collection, it is advised to download the collection in 5 or 10 files instead of 1 as default.

-8. Upon completion of the download process, create a new folder and move the collection metadata file as well as the content of the archive(s) into it.
+8. Upon completion of the download process, create a new folder and move the collection metadata file **as well** as the content of the archive(s) into it.

 ### Downloading the clinical data